8 top spots for extreme skiing in the US and Canada

 Red Cat Mountain

 Located in Rossland, British Columbia, Red Mountain considers itself Western Canada's original ski destination.
-The resort area offers more than 4,200 acres of skiing, and "unspoiled" is a word RED Mountain likes to use to describe its slopes.
+The resort area offers up to 4,200 acres of skiing, and "unspoiled" is a word RED Mountain likes to use to describe its slopes.
 There's some beginner territory here, but most of the mountain caters to expert, advanced and intermediate levels.

 But if standard chairlifts up to the summit don't seem extreme enough, there are cat and heli-skiing opportunities.
 Like heli-skiing, cat-skiing takes skiers and riders out to areas of undiscovered, untouched powder, often in the mountain's backcountry.